Grant Blair: Career

 Blair had a fairly charmed junior career, playing on a Burlington Cougars squad that won the Sutherland Cup.
 The following season he jumped up to Junior-A hockey with the Guelph Platers, and helped the team win the OJHL regular season title, the league championship, the Buckland Cup, the Dudley Hewitt Cup and the Eastern Canada Championship.
 The team finished as runners-up in the 1982 Centennial Cup for the national Junior-A championship.

 Blair arrived in Boston just as Harvard was again becoming a power in college hockey.
-In his freshman season, Harvard need one of its goaltender to step into the starter's role due to the graduation of Wade Lau.
+In his freshman season, Harvard need one of its goaltenders to step into the starter's role due to the graduation of Wade Lau.
 Blair quickly established himself in goal and backstopped the Crimson to its best finish in eight years.
 Blair allowed less than 2 goals per game in Harvard's first conference championship in twelve years and the team returned to the NCAA Tournament.
 The top-seeded Crimson squeaked by Michigan State in the quarterfinals and then downed Minnesota to make their first ever appearance in the NCAA Championship Game.
 While Harvard was soundly defeated by Wisconsin, Blair had performed so well during the season that he was selected by the Calgary Flames in the 1983 NHL Entry Draft.

 Graduations took their toll on Harvard the following season and, though they won their division, the team finished below .500 with paltry offense.
 Blair's numbers were only slightly worse, however, and he led Harvard to having the #2 defense in the conference.
 After Blair's sophomore season, several teams from ECAC Hockey left to form a new conference, Hockey East.
 That, compiled with the team's offense recovering, enabled the Crimson to finish second in their conference in 1985.
 Blair's heroics helped the team finish with one of the top defenses in the country and was 4th in the nation with a 2.89 goals against average.
 While Harvard made the NCAA tournament once more, they lost both of their quarterfinal games.